Flawion/KOMvvmSample/README.md

 KOMvvmSample is a proposition of mvvm architecture, that can be used in your own project.
 Example is based on [GiantBomb](https://www.giantbomb.com/api) api.

+This version of mvvm is partially inspired by clean architecture written by Uncle Bob.
+The key element is to separate logic from the UI.
+Logic is the most stable element of the app and the only necessary elements are injected into the UI in the form of protocols.
+UI knows nothing about the current implementation of the Logic, which makes it easier to test the app and change the UI without doing any changes in the Logic.
+So the logic is closed to unwanted changes and opened for future extensions.
+This architecture simplify presentation layer using event streaming by RxSwift framework.

 <p align="center">
 <img src="ReadmeImages/GamesList.png" width="250">
 <img src="ReadmeImages/GamesCollection.png" width="250">